It is one of the most important hormones to target for natural weight loss and energy balance.

 - Stay sedentary.

-There are many ways to help manage stress, but ultimately different techniques will work for different people.
+There are many ways to help manage stress, but ultimately different techniques will work for other people.

 Here are some of the best ways to keep these levels low and reverse the stress of weight gain.